-- ASCAP Foundation Music Scholarships: The American Society of Composers, Authors, and Publishers (ASCAP) offers information on a wide array of music awards and scholarships, from the Harold Arlen Musical Theater Award and the Cole Porter Award to the John Denver Music Scholarship and The ASCAP Foundation Scholarship at Julliard.
-This is an excellent site to conduct your search for the perfect scholarship to begin and support your musical career.
+The American Society of Composers, Authors, and Publishers (ASCAP) offers more than 25 music scholarships for students at different levels, from the Harold Arlen Musical Theater Award and the Cole Porter Award to the John Denver Music Scholarship and The ASCAP Foundation Scholarship at Julliard.
+Recipients are chosen by the music faculty at the schools that offer the scholarships.

-- The BMI Foundation Music Scholarships: The BMI Foundation is dedicated to encouraging the creation, performance and study of music.
-Throughout the year, the Foundation works to administer various competitions for awards, scholarships, internships and commissions.
-Scholarships listed on their website include a variety of programs that are available to a wide range of students and musicians, such as the BMI Future Jazz Master Scholarship, Lionel Newman Conducting Scholarship, or the Nashville Songwriting Scholarship.
-The final selections for these programs are entrusted to panels made up of some of the world's most distinguished artists and musicians.
+The BMI Foundation is dedicated to encouraging the creation, performance, and study of music.
+Throughout the year, the Foundation administers a number of competitions for awards, scholarships, internships, and commissions.
+They're available to a wide range of students and musicians, and include the BMI Future Jazz Master Scholarship, Lionel Newman Conducting Scholarship, and the Nashville Songwriting Scholarship.
+Panels made up of some of the world's most distinguished artists and musicians select the final recipients.